jdderijke/MbusTCP-master/README.md

 <ins>returns:</ins>  Initialized connection
 </code>

 **scan_slaves_primary:**
 <code>
-	slaves = test.scan_slaves_primary([scan_timeout, stop_at])
+<ins>usage:</ins> slaves = test.scan_slaves_primary([scan_timeout, stop_at])

 <ins>kwargs:</ins>
-	scan_timeout:	(float:1.0)	How long to wait for response from an address
+scan_timeout: How long to wait for response from an address (float:1.0)
-	stop_at:	(int:250)	Quit looking for more slaves after this number of detected slaves
+stop_at: Quit looking for more slaves after this number of detected slaves (int:250)

 <ins>returns:</ins>
 A dictionary with Fixed Data Headers (FDH's) part of the response of the detected slaves, keyed on their primary addresses.
 An FDH contains: Ident.
 Nr.
 Manufr.
 Version Medium AccessNo.
 Status Signature
 </code>

 **get_all_fields:**
 <code>
-        result = test.get_all_fields(slave_address, [extensive_mode, scale_results])
+<ins>usage:</ins> result = test.get_all_fields(slave_address, [extensive_mode, scale_results])

 <ins>args:</ins>
-        slave_address:  (int:1)         slave address to send request to
+slave_address: slave address to send request to (int:1)

 <ins>kwargs:</ins>
-        extensive_mode: (bool:False)    generate extra field information in the 'fields' part of the result
+extensive_mode: generate extra field information in the 'fields' part of the result (bool:False)
-        scale_results:  (bool:True)     Return scaled values
+scale_results: Return scaled values (bool:True)

 <ins>returns:</ins>
 All fields/registers from 1 specific slave address. (only VARIABLE DATA STRUCTURE is supported at this moment)
 returns a dictionary with the FDH information of this slave and a 'fields' key
 The 'fields' key contains a list of dictionaries (1 per decoded field/register) with: Description, Value, Unit
 </code>

 ## How to use